maheshm/blog/_posts/2010-11-22-js-powerful-language.md

   to know what error has occurred as even if we miss a simple \"px\" at end the whole thing get screwed!
 The canvas which is now available with the HTML5 unleashes further the potential of JS. "
-categories: [blog]
+categories: [tech-blog]
 layout: post
 title: JS - Powerful language
 created: 1290422615
 ---
 JavaScript is an awesome language.
 It power is so tremendous that I feel one can do anything and everything with it!

 But it is a bit tough to get to know what error has occurred as even if we miss a simple "px" at end the whole thing get screwed!
 The canvas which is now available with the HTML5 unleashes further the potential of JS.